Off To Tokyo!… As A Visitor

 Takadanobaba is Tokyo’s quintessential college town, full of cheap eats and izakayas.
 Thanks to its proximity to Waseda University, many college students come here to have fun and enjoy good food.
 “Taka,” as I used to call it, is located between two of the world’s busiest train stations: Shinjuku and Ikebukuro.
 Yet despite this, the neighborhood remains relatively peaceful and quiet.

-I brought my friend Juliette along for a tour of the neighborhood.
+I brought my friend along for a tour of the neighborhood.
 I was looking forward to showing her the ramen shop I used to eat at (Ramen Komen), the streets I used to roam, the apartment where I used to live, and even where the Tex-Mex Cantina, a bar which closed in early-2019, was located.

 I was in for a shock.
 First, I saw the sign for Sakae-Dori, a shopping street, was replaced!
 The new sign looked nice, but it reminded me how much had changed!
 As we headed west along Waseda-dori, I quickly realized Ramen Komen went out of business.
 I also became upset upon walking past the bar I used to frequent, despite having prior knowledge of its closure.